ismailp97/diaries-app/README.md

 Install dependencies:
 `npm install`

-Run the server:
-`npm run dev`

-Access the application:
-Open http://localhost:3000 in your browser.

 ## Set Up Environment Variables
-Create a .env file in the root directory and add:
+Make a supabase account, create a .env file in the root directory and add:
 ```
 PORT=3000
 DB_URL=your_database_url_here